jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step1.md

-To get started with run:
+But before we can get started we need to initialize the cluster, to do this run:

 ```
 ./init.sh
 ```

-This will start a kubernetes cluster and add a deployment in the cluster.
+This will start a kubernetes cluster and deploy some pods to the cluster.